gonzho000/chpc/README.md

 ## Relays:
 ### "Thermostat":
-Only 1 Relay: drives electric heater (any)
+Only one Relay: drive an electric heater (any)
 ### "Heat Pump".
 Capillary tube, TXV, EEV:
 5 Relays, drives all you need:
-* Compressor (can be used as external relay driver for High Power systems)
+* Compressor (relay can be used as external relay driver for High Power systems)
 * Cold Circulating Pump (CP)
 * Hot CP
 * Compressor Heater (optional, recommended for outdoor HP installations)